Clinton-Davis/focus_fitness/testing.md

 Login/Signup is visible if the user is not logged in Cart and username are always visible.
 Products added, Empty was replaced with a correct grand total in green.
-Footer Logo did go beneath section 2 and 3 of the footer Test passed.
+Test passed.
  Verdict: All the functionality works as expected.

 Home
-As a user, I want to be able to see there special offers As a user, I would like to see if blogs are featured As a user, I would like to see the Professional programs they have to offer
+As a user, I want to be able to see there special offers As a user, I would like to see featured blogs and other Programs that are on offer

 Tests:
 Check the home page has a list of all the special offers Check the home page to see if featured blogs are shone